JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: JSON Schema

 \textbf{Boolean operators.} Every $J$ satisfies $\atrue$, no $J$ satisfies $\afalse$. $J$ satisfies $\aall[S_1,\ldots,S_n]$ if it satisfies every $S_i$; every $J$ satisfies $\aall[\ ]$. $J$ satisfies $\aany[S_1,\ldots,S_n]$ if it satisfies any $S_i$; no $J$ satisfies $\aany[\ ]$. $J$ satisfies $\aone[S_1,\ldots,S_n]$ if it satisfies one $S_i$, and only one. $J$ satisfies $\anot(S)$ if it does not satisfy $S$.

-\textbf{References.} An instance $J$ satisfies $\aref(X)$ if it satisfies $E(X)$. $\aref(X)$ is called the \emph{reference} operator, and $X$ is called ``a reference''.
-We assume that every reference is either a plain URI's $x$ or a ``negated'' URI $\NV{x}$, with the property that whenever $E$ contains $x:S$ it also contains $\NV{x}:\anot(S)$; this assumption is easy to implement and simplifies not-elimination; $\NV{\NV{x}}$ is defined to be $x$ itself.
+\textbf{References.} $J$ satisfies $\aref(X)$ if it satisfies $E(X)$. $\aref(X)$ is called the \emph{reference} operator, and $X$ is called ``a reference''.
+We assume that every reference ($X$) is either a plain URI ($x$) or a ``negated'' URI ($\NV{x}$), with the property that whenever $E$ contains $x:S$ it also contains $\NV{x}:\anot(S)$; this assumption is easy to implement and simplifies not-elimination; $\NV{\NV{x}}$ is defined to be $x$ itself.

-\textbf{Structural (typed) operators.} $J$ satisfies $\atype(U)$ if it has type~$U$; it satisfies $\atypeSet\ \aU$ if its type belongs to the set $\aU$.
-It satisfies $\aconst(A)$ if it is equal to $A$, and it satisfies $\anotConst(A)$ if it is different from $A$.
+\textbf{Structural (typed) operators.} \mrevone{$J$ satisfies $\atype(U)$ if it has type~$U$; it satisfies $\atypeSet\ \aU$ if its type belongs to the set $\aU$.}{1.3} \iflong{It satisfies $\aconst(A)$ if it is equal to $A$, and it satisfies $\anotConst(A)$ if it is different from $A$.}

-$J$ satisfies $\apProp(e,S)$ iff, if it is an object, then, every field of $J$ whose name matches $e$ has a value that satisfies $S$.
-Here, ``if it is an object'' means that every $J$ that is not an object \emph{satisfies} $\apProp(e,S)$.
-This is true for all structural operators that we describe next --- which we call the \emph{analytical structural operator}: if $J$ does not belong to the type that is being analyzed, then $J$ satisfies the operator.
+$J$ satisfies $\apProp(e,S)$ iff, if $J$ is an object, then, every field of $J$ whose name matches $e$ has a value that satisfies $S$.
+Here, ``if $J$ is an object'' means that every $J$ that is not an object \emph{satisfies} $\apProp(e,S)$.
+This is true for all structural operators that we describe next --- which we call the \emph{analytical structural operators}: if $J$ does not belong to the type that is being analyzed, then $J$ satisfies the operator.

-$J$ satisfies $\apReq(e,S)$ iff, if $J$ is an object, then it has a least one field whose name matches $e$ and whose value satisfies $S$.
+$J$ satisfies $\apReq(e,S)$ iff, if $J$ is an object, then it has at least one field whose name matches $e$ and whose value satisfies $S$.